 In this universe, Rogue was one of the students of Bayville High School.
-Rogue was a friend to Jean, Scott, Kurt and Pietro.
-Together, they have formed a band and have composed songs about their experiences as mutants.
-Sharing the same interest in music, all of them became great friends and started performing in clubs.
+Rogue was a friend to Jean, Scott, Kurt, and Pietro.
+Together, they formed a band and composed songs about their experiences as mutants.
+Sharing the same interest in music, they became great friends and started performing in clubs.
 The public eye has started subscribing to their activities and have liked them which increased their popularity

 X-Men Forever (Earth-161)

 Rogue and the rest of the X-Men were involved in a battle with Fabian Cortez.
 When Rogue tried to attack Fabian during the fight, he grabbed her by the neck.
 (She later realized that when they made contact, it took away most of the thoughts she had absorbed of other people she had touched.)
 He then tore her right sleeve, and threw her at Storm, and they also made skin contact.

 After the battle was over and Fabian was defeated and captured, the X-Men returned to the X-Mansion.
 When Wolverine died, it made everyone black out.
 Rogue was hit the hardest besides Jean Grey.

 When the X-Men found out Storm was responsible for Logan's death, the X-Men battled and chased her.
 They split up into two groups, one with Rogue, Gambit, and Nightcrawler.
 When they arrived at a bridge near their destination, Gambit found Ororo, but she was much younger, and was not the Storm that they were chasing.